firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/refresh-join-index.md

 # REFRESH JOIN INDEX

 Recreates a join index or all join indices associated with a dimension table on the engine.
-You can run this statement to rebuild a join index or indices after data has been ingested into an underlying dimension table.
+You can run this statement to rebuild a join index or indices after data has been ingested into an underlying dimension table or after a partition has been dropped to delete records.
 For more information about join indexes, see [Using join indexes](../../using-indexes/using-join-indexes.md).

 Join indexes are not updated automatically in an engine when a partition is dropped.
 You must refresh all indexes on all engines with queries that use the indexes, otherwise the queries return results from before the partition drop.